natsuapo/kepler-maki-icon/README.md

 ~~Seems that Kepler.gl using triangulation for generating svgs.
 Maybe it is not adaptable directly.
 It should be the main reason that kepler still cannot add customized icon.~~

 Update: the new version has sucessfully made the triangluated icons that can directly utilized in [enhanced kepler](https://natsuapo.github.io/keplerjis/).
+Notice that since I triangulated the original svg, there might be some distortions in the new icons.

 Examples:
 - Horse-rider